Ready to learn and speak German with more Consistency? - Come to the Fluent & Fearless Workshop (II)

 Many language learners sabotage themselves with unhelpful perfectionism, nagging inner critics, and debilitating fears of speaking German.
 These mechanisms of self-worth protection will be at the heart of this workshop.
 How and why do we develop them?
 How do they work?
 And most importantly: what can we do about them?

-Drawing on Consistency Theory and the Internal Family Systems Model, you’ll gain a deeper understanding of your individual challenges related to self-worth, start a dialogue with your inner critic, and ultimately increase your confidence when it comes to speaking German.
+Drawing on Sociometer Theory and the Internal Family Systems Model, you’ll gain a deeper understanding of your individual challenges related to self-worth, start a dialogue with your inner critics, and ultimately increase your confidence when it comes to speaking German!

-The Psychology of Learning German: The Five Basic Needs IV – Belonging
+The Psychology of Learning German: The Five Basic Needs III – Self-Esteem (Part II)

 March 29th, 2025